What's The Difference Between 48V And 51.2V Golf Cart Batteries

 Are there specific golf cart models that work better with 51.2V batteries?

-How can I maximize the lifespan of a 51.2V lithium battery?
+How can I maximise the lifespan of a 51.2V lithium battery?

-To maximize the 8-10 year lifespan of 51.2V golf cart batteries, follow these steps:
+To get the full 8–10 years of service from 51.2V golf cart batteries, consider the following practices:

-- Charge with a lithium-specific 58.4V charger to avoid overcharging.
+• Always charge with a lithium-specific 58.4V charger to avoid overcharging or incorrect voltage limits.

 Can I use 51.2V batteries for non-golf cart applications, like solar storage?